 We have a new series for 2018!
 The delightful Mimi will document her preparations for the festive season over the course of a year.
 Without further ado, here’s episode one:

-Last week I had to go into the big shopping centre in town to buy some new wellies for my three year old, because of a series of unfortunate events which had led to her previous pair being lost in the park.
+Last week I had to go into the big shopping centre in town to buy some new wellies for my three year old.
+This was because of a series of unfortunate events which had led to her previous pair being lost in the park.
 Upon entering the shopping centre, I noticed a beautiful display of large twinkling lights and stars hanging from the ceiling.
 Leftover Christmas Decorations.
-Christmas Decorations which have not registered in my consciousness until now because I was so busy and harried and hurried in the run up to Christmas.
+Christmas Decorations which have not registered in my consciousness until now.
+Any why was this?
+Because I was so busy and harried and hurried in the run up to Christmas.
 That really pulled me up short.
 In the whole of December, I literally did not see the large flashing lights in front of my eyes because of my own busyness.

-Every year I say this year I will be ready for Christmas by December and every year I start with good intentions, but somehow time slips away.
-I make plans to really enjoy December, and ironically this year enrolled on an e-course called Savoring A Slow Simple December.
+Every year I say this year I will be ready for Christmas by December.
+And every year I start with good intentions, but somehow time slips away.
+Ironically, this year enrolled on an e-course called Savoring A Slow Simple December.
 An e-course I only had time to log into once.

 Your first step is to make yourself a cup of tea, light a candle if you can, then choose a notebook, or paper, and a pen or pencil, app or whatever else works best for you.